OUTDOOR SPORTS EURO’MEET

 THE 5TH OUTDOOR SPORTS EURO’MEET

-As a result of the Euro’meet, the delegates worked collaboratively to develop a series of 26 key recommendations that are detailed in section X of this report.
+As a result of the Euro’Meet, the delegates worked collaboratively to develop a series of 26 keys recommendations that are detailed in Section X of this report.
 14 of the recommendations are for the European Network of Outdoor Sports (ENOS) and will help form the work programme for the ENOS Management Committee who meet 3 times per year.

-At the conference 4 key themes were discussed with keynote speakers and recognised experts in their field all involved.
-These key themes were:
+At the conference 4 key themes were discussed with keynote speakers and recognised experts in their field all involved:

 Ressources and presentations